Expanding access to education savings

-The National Consortium on College Savings Research (529 Consortium) connects economists, state treasurers, and program administrators to investigate the barriers limiting 529 participation, and to translate findings into policy and outreach that expand access among underserved families.
+The National Consortium on Education Savings Research (529 Consortium) connects researchers, state treasurers and other state sponsors, and program administrators to investigate the barriers limiting 529 participation, and to translate findings into policy and outreach that expand access among underserved and under-represented families.

 Our Partners